 A reminder of the various due dates will be sent to the student and committee after the examination is scheduled.

-The Preliminary Examination Committee consists of at least three faculty members from chemical engineering (including the proposed Dissertation Committee Chair(s)) and at least one cognate faculty member from outside the Chemical Engineering Department.
-Most students use the Preliminary Exam Committee members as their Dissertation Committee members as well.
+The Thesis Proposal Examination Committee consists of at least three faculty members from chemical engineering (including the proposed Dissertation Committee Chair(s)) and at least one cognate faculty member from outside the Chemical Engineering Department.
+Most students use the Thesis Proposal Exam Committee members as their Dissertation Committee members as well.

 Immediately before the oral examination, the advisor shall inform the other committee members of the extent of the collaboration with the candidate and also give an impression of the candidate’s performance in research already conducted.

-In evaluating the preliminary examination, the primary criterion will be the applicant’s apparent ability to plan and conduct high-quality, PhD-level research in chemical engineering, as measured by the scholarly and technical breadth and depth displayed in the examination.
+In evaluating the thesis proposal examination, the primary criterion will be the applicant’s apparent ability to plan and conduct high-quality, PhD-level research in chemical engineering, as measured by the scholarly and technical breadth and depth displayed in the examination.

 The examining committee will rate the written proposal and oral presentation as Excellent, Very Good, Good, Fair or Poor and provide a few comments to explain the basis for the rating.
 A rating of Good signifies a proposal and presentation that just meets minimum standards and is the lowest possible passing score.
 These ratings and comments will be shared with the student and given to the graduate office.

 Success on the examination fulfills one of the requirements for the PhD degree.
-A student who does not pass the preliminary exam in their first attempt may take it a second time but no later than October 15.
-Failing twice to pass the preliminary examination is considered sufficient reason to terminate the applicant’s enrollment in the Department’s Doctoral Program.
+A student who does not pass the thesis proposal exam in their first attempt may take it a second time but no later than October 15.
+Failing twice to pass the thesis proposal examination is considered sufficient reason to terminate the applicant’s enrollment in the Department’s Doctoral Program.

 Introduction (including a statement of the problem, purpose and significance of the research).